Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 Your free to use what you want for your data base except SQLite, should've been made in the SQL project (you can use MySQL, NoSQL ect..)

-The goal of this project is to create the API that can communicate with [the provided Front-End]().
+The goal of this project is to create the API that can communicate with <a href="e-commerce-website.rar" download>the provided frontend</a>.

 Here is how you can start the Front-End, you need to install nodejs if not already installed:
 ```